Blockchains/mStable-tech-challenges/dapp-developer/README.md

 ### Bonus points

 - Make the UI pop with a sleek design
+- Automated tests: flex your muscles and show us how you think about test cases
 - Create a subgraph on [TheGraph](https://thegraph.com/) to pull the data

 # Task 2